AnnadLavender/UNB-GGE5405/README.md

-# UNB-GGE 6505
+# UNB-GGE 6505 Registory
-My Source Code of GGE 5405 - Introduction to Big Data & Data Science This registory is categorized to different folders, so choose the right folder to find the file you want.
+___My Source Code of GGE 5405 - Introduction to Big Data & Data Science___\
+As this registory is categorized to different folders, please choose the right folder to find the file you want.